Gary-Burke/the-garden-gallery/README.md

 ## Deployment

-This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub)

-- The site was deployed to GitHub pages.
-The steps to deploy are as follows:
+This website was deployed to GitHub pages by the following process:

+- Open the repository in GitHub.
+- Open the Settings tab.
-  - In the GitHub repository, navigate to the Settings tab
+- Go to the Pages section under Code and automation.
-  - From the source section drop-down menu, select the Master Branch
+- From the Source section, select Master Branch.
-  - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
+- Once the site has been delpoyed, the url will be displayed in this Pages section.
+- You might need to refresh Github manually after a few seconds.

-The live link can be found here - https://code-institute-org.github.io/love-running-2.0/index.html
+The live website can be viewed here: [The Garden Gallery](https://gary-burke.github.io/the-garden-gallery/)

 ## Credits